powerseeker45/Automated_email/README.md

 To Do:-
 1. change the sender login password from app password to environment variable.
 2. this code currently needs to be run everyday manually, automate so dont have to do this
-3. change the image generated and the message.